 Teams: CRATER/GRAKSLER

-The robots’ software use data from various sensors such as cameras, LiDAR (Light Detection And Ranging), and IMU (Inertial Measurement Unit).
-The wheels of the rover or elevator can also provide data about its movement.
-However, this data contains noise and precision errors, which is why robots typically consider multiple sensor data sources and combine them to obtain the best possible estimate of the robot’s position and movement.
+Our projects use data from various sensors such as cameras, LiDAR (Light Detection And Ranging), and IMUs (Inertial Measurement Units).
+Mechanical components can also provide data about movement and/or position.
+However, this data contains noise and precision errors, which is why robots typically consider multiple sensor data sources and combine them (sensor fusion) to obtain the best possible estimate of the robot’s position and trajectory.

-• GRAKSLER: Custom implementation of an Extended Kalman Filter
+• GRAKSLER: custom implementation and maintenance of an Extended Kalman Filter for the climber.

 Overview

-We need to send command signals remotely to the rover so it can begin its exploration.
+We need to send command signals remotely to the rover so it can begin its terrain exploration, or to the climber to have a controlled ascent / descent.
 It also needs to transmit information back to us about the current situation so we know what commands to send it.
 We need people who can establish and maintain the communication link between our rover and the ground control station.

-• Development of communication systems to ensure reliable real-time signal transmission between the ground station and the rover
+• Development of communication systems to ensure reliable real-time signal transmission between the ground station and the rover/climber.

 Overview